-- Geospatial database support at a minimum means that the database software has: - 2038 a native geospatial data formats - geospatial indexing - • geospatial data access and processing functions
+Geospatial database support at a minimum means that the database software has:

+- a native geospatial data format

+- geospatial indexing

+- geospatial data access and processing functions

-Less common is geospatial database support for advanced functions such as replication, long transactions, atomic transactions, etc. This level of geospatial awareness, if present, is usually found only in products with native geospatial support.
+Less common is geospatial database support for advanced functions such as replication, long transactions, ACID transactions, etc. This level of geospatial awareness, if present, is usually found only in products with native geospatial support described above.